 In addition to requesting the base license token (

-Parallel jobs have to be submitted on Oakley via the batch system.
+Parallel jobs have to be submitted on Owens via the batch system.
 An example of the batch script follows: